avaneev/prvhash/README.md

 ## Streamed Hashing ##

-The file `prvhash64s.h` implements a relatively fast streamed hashing function by utilizing a parallel `prvhash64` structure.
+The file `prvhash64s.h` implements a relatively fast streamed hashing function by utilizing a parallel PRVHASH structure.
 Please take a look at the `prvhash64s_oneshot()` function for usage example.
 The `prvhash64s` offers an increased security and hashing speed.

 The default `prvhash64s.h`-based 64-bit hash of the string `The cat is out of the bag` is `17afe4c036361242`.